1. About venlafaxine

 Don't expect to feel better overnight, though.
 Some people feel worse during the first few weeks of treatment before they begin to feel better.

 Once you're feeling better it's likely that you will continue to take venlafaxine for several more months.
 Most doctors recommend that you take antidepressants for 6 months to 1 year after you no longer feel depressed.
 Stopping before that time can make depression come back.

 Is it safe to take it for a long time?

-Venlafaxine is safe to take for a long time.
-There don't seem to be any lasting harmful effects from taking it for many months and years.
+Otherwise there don’t seem to be any lasting harmful effects from taking venlafaxine for many months and years.